daniel-ilett/blog/_posts/2019-05-15-tut1-5-smo-retro.md

 return fixed4(returnVal, 1.0);
 ~~~

 If you run the shader effect now, nothing will be different because the brightness and contrast values haven't been set.
 We'll write another simple C# script to handle this for us.
-It should already be there in your template project, but it's really simple anyway.
-Call it `ImageEffectCRT.cs` and put it in the `Scripts` folder if you're working from scratch.
+It should already be there in your template project, but if you're writing from scratch then it's a short script.
+Call it `ImageEffectCRT.cs` and put it in the `Scripts` folder.

 ~~~csharp
 using UnityEngine;